CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-github.md

 ## Common Commands

 - `git init`: This command converts any directory into a Git Repository.
-This command is needed to start a git project starting from as local directory.
+This command is needed to start a git project starting from a local directory.
 For some more details on this command visit the [Official GitHub Documentation](https://github.com/git-guides/git-init) 👀.

-- `git clone`: This command allows you to clone a GitHub Repository so that you have the ability to work on a code repository with others and be able to make changes to and receive changes from others.
+- `git clone`: This command allows you to clone a GitHub Repository so that you have the ability to work on a code repository with others and be able to make changes and receive changes from others.
 When you clone a repository, you copy the repository from GitHub.com to your local machine.
 Cloning a repository pulls down a full copy of all the repository data that GitHub.com has at that point in time, including all versions of every file and folder for the project.
 Here is an example of cloning using the `1P Wiki`.

   **ex:** ```git clone https://github.com/CarrierOps/1P-Wiki.git ```